SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Implementation, Results, and Evaluation

 \subsubsection{Experimental Setting}

-We downsample all DSLR images by a factor of four (1086x724 in the FaceScape and 1024x750 in the ILSH dataset).
+We downsample all DSLR images (1086x724 in the FaceScape, 1024x750 in the ILSH dataset, 802x550 in the NeRSemble).
 We generate masks to remove background regions, and adopt dynamic background color.
-We adopt all hyper parameters of vanilla 3DGS for a fair comparison.
-We train our proposed method with 10k iteration, taking about 10 minutes on a Nvidia RTX 3080.
+We adopt all hyper parameters of vanilla 3DGS and use our initialization for all baseline methods for a fair comparison.
+We train our proposed method with 10k iterations.
+Training takes about 10 minutes on a Nvidia RTX 3080.